kkuehl/talus/docs/source/getting_started.rst

 Creating New Code
 ^^^^^^^^^^^^^^^^^

-Code can manually be manually created by creating a new tool/component folder in the :code:`talus/tools` or :code:`talus/components` folder.
+Code can be manually created by creating a new tool/component folder in the :code:`talus/tools` or :code:`talus/components` folder.
 The name of the tool's directory must be the underscore-cased equivalent of the pascal-cased class name (confusing, I know).
 For example, the :code:`TestTool` class must exist in an